-The Office of Admissions The Office of Admissions The State Bar of California The State Bar of California 180 Howard Street 845 S. Figueroa Street San Francisco, CA 94105 Los Angeles, CA 90017
+The Office of Admissions The State Bar of California 180 Howard Street San Francisco, CA 94105 The Office of Admissions The State Bar of California 845 S. Figueroa Street Los Angeles, CA 90017

 Persons contemplating applying to take the California Bar Examination should review the Rules to determine if they satisfy the educational requirements to take the examination.
 Eligibility questions should be referred to the Office of Admissions, The State Bar of California, 180 Howard Street, San Francisco, CA 94105 or 1149 South Hill Street, Los Angeles, CA 90015-2299.